domerin0/rnn-speech/README.md

 #### Change Network Parameters

 All hyper parameters for the network are defined in `config.ini`.
 A different config file can be fed to the training program using something like:

 ``$ python stt.py --config_file="different_config_file.ini"``

 You should ensure it follows the same format as the one provided.

 ####Running Optimizer
 Once your dependencies are set up, and data is downloaded and extracted into the appropriate location, the optimizer can be started by doing :

 ``$ python stt.py --train``

 Dynamic RNNs are used as memory consumption on the entirely unrolled network was massive, and the model would take 30 minutes to build.
 Unfortunately this comes at a cost to speed, but I think in this case the tradeoff is worth it (as the model can now fit on a single GPU).

 ####Running the network
 You can also use a trained network to process a wav file

 ``$ python stt.py --file "path_to_file.wav"``

 The result will be printed on standard input.
 At this time only the acoustic model will process so the result can be weird.

+####Analysing performance
+You can add the `--timeline` option in order to produce a timeline file and see how everything is going.

+The resulting file will be overridden at each step.
+It can be opened with Chrome, opening `chrome://tracing/` and loading the file.

 ###Project Road Map